On amending the Maskin's sufficiency theorem by using complex numbers

 Note that either $Apple$ or $Lily$ can certainly obtain her expected outcome only if just one of them deviates from $(a^{1},t^{1},0)$ (If this case happened, rule 2 would be triggered).
 But this condition is unreasonable, because all agents are rational, nobody is willing to give up and let the others benefit.
 Therefore, both $Apple$ and $Lily$ will deviate from $(a^{1},t^{1},0)$.
 As a result, rule 3 will be triggered.
-Since $Apple$ and $Lily$ both have a chance to win the integer game, the winner is uncertain.
+Since $Apple$ and $Lily$ both have a chance to win the integer game, the final winner is uncertain.
 Consequently, the final outcome is uncertain between $a^{3}$ and $a^{4}$.

-To sum up, although every agent prefers $a^{1}$ to $a^{2}$ in state $t=t^{2}$, $a^{1}$ cannot be yielded in Nash equilibrium.
-Indeed, the Maskin's mechanism makes the Pareto-inefficient outcome $a^{2}$ be implemented in Nash equilibrium in state $t=t_{2}$.
+To sum up, although every agent prefers $a^{1}$ to $a^{2}$ in state $t^{2}$, $a^{1}$ cannot be yielded in Nash equilibrium.
+Indeed, the Maskin's mechanism makes the Pareto-inefficient outcome $a^{2}$ be implemented in Nash equilibrium in state $t^{2}$.

-\emph{Can the agents find a way to let the Pareto-inefficient outcome $a^{2}$ not be Nash implemented in state $t=t^{2}$ when they face the Maskin's mechanism?} Interestingly, we will show that the answer may be ``yes''.
+\emph{Can the agents find a way to let the Pareto-efficient outcome $a^{1}$ be Nash implemented in state $t^{2}$ when the designer uses the Maskin's mechanism?} Interestingly, we will show that the answer may be ``yes''.
 To do so, a new weapon - the complex number - will be used.
 Although it has been well-known for hundreds of years, it has never been used in the theory of mechanism design.
-In what follows, first we will define some matrices, then we will propose an agreement to break through the Maskin's sufficiency theorem.
+In what follows, first we will define some matrices with complex numbers, then we will propose a self-enforcing agreement to help agents break through the Maskin's sufficiency theorem.